TECH INSIGHTS - SIT DOWN: TSL PRODUCTS' MARK DAVIES ON EXPECTATIONS AND THE OUTLOOK FOR REMOTE PRODUCTION

 What are the main considerations and developments that TSL is focusing on for Remote Production and Sports?

-In recent years, TSL has demonstrated how its range of solutions can help to reduce the complexity of transitioning to an IP-based workflow, focusing on our brining added value to the PAM-IP audio monitors and Advanced Broadcast Control Systems in particular.
+In recent years, TSL has demonstrated how its range of solutions can help to reduce the complexity of transitioning to an IP-based workflow, focusing on bringing added value to the PAM-IP audio monitors and Advanced Broadcast Control Systems in particular.

 In response to the industry’s adoption of ST-2110, TSL Products’ PAM1-IP and PAM2-IP audio monitoring products now support ST-2110, allowing ST-2110 video and audio streams to be monitored for those customers deploying essence-based IP infrastructures.